-New Jersey Natural Gas Pipeline - Take Action
+New Jersey Natural Gas Pipeline - Updates

 The “Southern Reliability Link” is a proposed 30-mile, 722 psi natural gas pipeline running from Chesterfield in Burlington County to Manchester in Ocean County, through Joint Base McGuire-Dix-Lakehurst in the New Jersey Pinelands, proposed by New Jersey Natural Gas.
 Approximately 10 miles are within Joint Base McGuire-Dix-Lakehurst.

 The proposed route passes through the Joint Base which is located in the Preservation Area of the Pinelands National Reserveas designated by the statutory Pinelands Protection Act.
 The Preservation Area is the heart of the Pine Barrens ecosystem and home to many threatened and endangered species.
 It is supposed to get the highest level of protection.

 The Pinelands Commission voted on September 14th to approve the New Jersey Natural Gas pipeline.
 The Commission continues it track record of approving gas pipeline projects that violate the rules that protect the Pinelands (having approved the South Jersey Gas pipeline in February).

 Read our press release about the decision here.

 Former Commission chair, Mark Lohbaur made a very strong case against the pipeline project and clearly explained how it violates the Comprehensive Management Plan (CMP).
 Despite his statement the final vote was Commission 8 YES votes for the pipeline, 4 NO votes, 1 abstention, 2 did not vote at all.
 See the vote and Commissioner Lohbauer's statement on YouTube here.